algolia/instantsearch/docgen/src/Getting started.md

 may also want to provide filters based on the structure of the records.

 Algolia provides a set of parameters for filtering by facets, numbers or geo location.
-Instantsearch packages those into a set of components and connector.
+Instantsearch packages those into a set of widgets and connectors.

 Since the dataset used here is an e-commerce one, let's add a [RefinementList](widgets/RefinementList.html) to filter the products by categories: